By Steve Beauregard

-You’ll want to get on Interstate 515.
-In typical confusing highway fashion, this road is also called US 93 and US 95.
-Either way, you’ll be heading right, towards Boulder City, and if I recall, the signage is big and clear.
-Just remember to stay in the right hand lane and follow the signage to Boulder City.
-(The state of Nevada is currently working on an interstate bypass of Boulder City, but it is not completed yet).
+You’ll want to get on Interstate 11 south.
+In typical confusing highway fashion, this road is also called I-515.
+Either way, you’ll be heading right, towards Boulder City, and the signage is pretty big and clear.

-Hacienda Hotel and Casino on your left.
-Just past this casino, you’ll want to get off (on your right lane), at Exit 2, to NV-172, otherwise known as the Hoover Dam Access Road.
+Just as I-11 intersects with Highway 93, you’ll want to get off (on your right lane), at Exit 2, to NV-172, otherwise known as the Hoover Dam Access Road.

 If you don’t get off here, you end up staying on the Great Basin Highway as it crosses the Mike O’Callaghan-Pat Tillman Bridge going into Arizona.
 (O’Callaghan was a former Nevada governor, while Pat Tillman was an Arizona State graduate who played professional football for the Arizona Cardinals.
 He bravely gave up his lucrative NFL career to enlist in the Army.
 He died in action in Afghanistan).

 The Mike O’Callaghan-Pat Tillman Memorial Bridge opened in 2010.
 With this alternative route, commercial vehicles are no longer allowed on the actual Hoover Dam road itself.
 This new bridge also significantly reduces the travel time for people traveling from Phoenix to Las Vegas.

 But once you’re on the Hoover Dam Access Road, you’ll drive just over 2 miles, where you’ll see the signs pointing you towards the parking and visitors center on your left.